aman-ankur/friend-match-play/memory-bank/activeContext.md

 2.  **Code Review & Alignment:** Once the Memory Bank is established, review the existing code components (`src/components`, `src/hooks`, `src/types`, `src/utils`) in detail to understand their current state and align them with the requirements documented in the Memory Bank.
 3.  **Identify Gaps:** Determine missing features or functionalities based on the PRD and the code review.
 4.  **Plan Implementation:** Outline the tasks needed to implement missing features and refine existing ones.
+5.  **Continue with Feature Development:** Based on `progress.md`, the next focus areas are likely Prediction Mode logic and Solo Mode refinement.

 ## 4. Active Decisions & Considerations